Flash-Git/Arca/README.md

 ### WHAT CAN BE TRADED?
 Ether:
-You can place positive or negative Ether balances in your box, (if it's negative, you are requestion Ether to go along with the items you are trading).
+You can place positive or negative Ether balances in your box, (if it's negative, you are requesting Ether to go along with the items you are trading).

 Ownables:
 This includes ERC721s as well as anything that has an owner, ENS names, your place in a multisig, etc.